 - Invites applications for permanent residence from aliens willing to establish themselves in Saskatchewan;

-- Offers sponsorships for successful applicants to the central government, so they can avail permanent residency in Canada.
+- Offers sponsorships for successful applicants to the central government, so they can avail themselves of Canada Permanent Resident Visa.

 - Faster processing times of the immigration applications – they have been following a systematic approach of late and delivering outcomes within stipulated times; and

 - Assistance to the applicants, in case they need some elaborations.

 Under the current arrangement, the SINP is being run for multiple classes and routes: